docker-java/docker-java/README.md

 Supports a subset of the Docker Client API v1.14, Docker Server version 1.2.0

+<b>The current implementation is based on Jersey 2.x and therefore classpath incompatible with older Jersey 1.x dependent libraries!</b>

 Developer forum for [docker-java](https://groups.google.com/forum/?hl=de#!forum/docker-java-dev "docker-java")

 ## Build with Maven